wallymathieu/assertfail/_posts/2021-06-06-Using-functional-programming-to-optimize-frontend-code.md

 There is a lot of code that gets executed during render instead of in the reducer in Formik.
 There was some insights into getting more performant code:

-- There are posts such as [Kent C. Dodds blog on howto use react context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) talking about how having dispatch and state in the same React context can post impact performance.
+- There are posts such as [Kent C. Dodds blog on how-to use react context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) talking about how having dispatch and state in the same React context can post impact performance.
 - Code executing during render impacts the user experience more than if it's executed in the reducer
 - It is significantly easier to implement an existing API surface compared to writing from scratch
 - Existing unit tests can help speed up development by guiding development effort and lowering chances of regressions